-Staff are the most important role models in the school.
 The Governors recognise the rights of staff to choose what they wear and how they appear.
 However, as role models they need to set an example to the pupils.
 All staff must therefore dress in a manner that is appropriate to their role and promoting a professional image, not casual wear.
 This generally means all staff should follow the principles outlined here.

 - Shoulders should be covered wide strap tops/dresses, short/long sleeves. - Skirts/shorts/dresses should be of an appropriate length (just above the knees as a guide) - Shirts/tops should not be low cut or revealing - Certain types and styles of clothing are generally not acceptable: jeans, leggings (except under a dress/skirt), clothing that reveals underwear, transparent or sheer clothing, thin/'spaghetti' strap tops/vests, sports clothing (except on PE days or if leading an after school/ lunch time sports club). - Staff should dress in a manner that is absent from political or other contentious slogans.
-Fashion logos/emblems should be kept to a minimum. - Footwear should be reflective of your role within the school and not pose a health and safety risk.
+If clothing has wording or pictures on it, this should not be offensive.
+Fashion logos/emblems should be kept to a minimum. - Footwear should be reflective of your role within the school, professional and not pose a health and safety risk.
 Trainers should only be worn for PE/active sessions or lunchtime cover.
-Open toed sandals can be worn but must have a back strap on them (not flip-flops).
-These are worn at own risk and school takes no responsibility for injury to feet caused by or while wearing open toed sandals or shoes.
+Open toed sandals can be worn but must have a back strap on them (not flip-flops or similar).
+Sandals are worn at own risk and the school takes no responsibility for injury to feet caused by or while wearing open toed sandals or shoes.
 Staff in the Early Years and KS1 should change into sturdy shoes when teaching outside this is an active environment and staff should be positively engaged with the children.

-PPE will be provided as directed by health & safety/tasks.
+PPE will be provided as directed by health & safety/tasks or risk assessments.

 Staff should wear PE kits when teaching PE.
 This can be worn all day when teaching PE.
-Earrings & necklaces should be removed (as for children) even if just supporting, but a watch and rings of significance may be worn.
+Earrings & necklaces should be removed (as for children) even if just supporting, but a watch and rings of significance may be worn (avoid rings which may injure a child should you need to support them physically).
 You may want to consider changing into smarter work wear on days when you have professional meetings with parents or outside agencies.